What is piriformis syndrome?

 Ice packs applied to the area for 20 minutes every two to four hours are recommended initially for an acute injury.
 Pain management after the first 24 hours utilizes heat.
 A heating pad placed on the muscle for 20 minutes at a time may reduce inflammation and pain.
 The patient may receive a physical therapy consult to learn stretching exercises that relax the piriformis muscle and reduce pressure on the sciatic nerve.
 These stretches involve moves that flex and adduct the hip.

 Massage speeds up the heating process by increasing blood flow to the inflamed area and stopping muscle spasms.
 The physician may prescribe muscle relaxers or anti-inflammatory medications.
 A holistic treatment plan can incorporate acupuncture to decrease tension in the body.

 If pain persists after trying all the interventions mentioned above, the physician may recommend a corticosteroid and anesthetic injection to the area to reduce inflammation and pain.
 Iontophoresis is a therapy that uses a mild electric current to deliver medication to the muscle through the skin.
-For this procedure, the electrode containing a medication solution (steroid or other) is placed on the skin and a low voltage current is employed to drive the ions through the skin into the muscle.
+For this procedure, the electrode containing a medication solution (steroid injection or other) is placed on the skin and a low voltage current is employed to drive the ions through the skin into the muscle.